Michigan Works! Closes Walk-In Services, Moves to Appt Only

 Michigan Works!
 Berrien, Cass, Van Buren is here to help you by email, phone, or remote appointment with job search and career services.
 While we can answer general questions about unemployment and tips to guide you through MIWAM, unfortunately we are unable to file claims or provide customer specific information about your unemployment claim because Michigan Works! is not the unemployment office.
 Please continue to try to register for unemployment with as much patience as possible.

-To schedule a phone or virtual appointment, sign up at one of our locations below or call us at 269-927-1799:
+To schedule a phone or virtual appointment, call us at 269-927-1799 or email us at email@example.com.

 To file an unemployment claim, please file online at: Michigan.gov/UIA or call 1-866-500-0017 on your specified day of the week per the new schedule.
 You are not required to report in person at Michigan Works! to register for work.